Modifying the System Registry

 The system registry contains configuration data that the operating system, services, and applications use.
 Windows Management Instrumentation (WMI) has a System Registry Provider and the StdRegProv class with methods that use to monitor or modify the registry on the local computer or remote computers.
 The Win32 Provider supports the Win32_Registry class that contains static data about the size of a registry.

 The System Registry Provider is an instance, property, and event provider that interfaces with the system registry.
 The System Registry Provider is a standard provider with the IWbemServices interface.
 You can use the System Registry Provider to access registry keys and information on local and remote systems.
-This provider is new for Windows 2000, so it is not available for Windows NT or Windows 9x.
 For more information, see System Registry Provider.

 WMI places the StdRegProv in the root\default namespace.
 However, you can compile the Regevent.mof file into other namespaces for other applications to use.